maksimryndin/stwo/contributing/primer.md

 Why fields and not real numbers?
 Real numbers involve rounding errors due to their representation in a computer.
 Moreover, the result of an operation (addition/multiplication) is unbounded.

-Much more natural for current CPU architectures is a finite prime field, Fp.
+A much more natural fit for current CPU architectures is a finite prime field, Fp.
 (A prime number p has no divisors except 1 and itself).
 All operations in such a field are done modulo p so the set of possible felts is {0, 1, ..., p-1}.

 > Refresher on [The Integers mod n](http://abstract.ups.edu/aata/groups-section-mod-n-sym.html)

 Mersenne primes (primes of the form `2^n - 1`) are of binary-friendly structure.
 E.g. modulo reductions (`n % p` where n is an integer) can be done using addition and bit operations (check [`impl M31`](crates/prover/src/core/fields/m31.rs)) as division operations are costly.
 Mersenne prime `2^31 - 1` (usually denoted as M31) perfectly fits `u32` which means it can be efficiently operated by both CPU and GPU (as a 4-byte unsigned integer). [`BaseField`](crates/prover/src/core/fields/m31.rs) is M31 (in the current implementation it is a wrapper around `u32` with some field-specific methods).

+> So the choice of a finite field instead of real numbers is a common technique to have performant arithmetic operations.

 In the `prove_poseidon` we can see `SimdBackend`.
 So the idea is to provide different backends ([cpu](./crates/prover/src/core/backend/cpu/), [simd](./crates/prover/src/core/backend/simd/), [GPU](https://github.com/NethermindEth/stwo-gpu)) to basic field operations.
 For example, in our the first method is [`precompute_twiddles`](./crates/prover/src/core/backend/simd/circle.rs) of the trait [`PolyOps`](./crates/prover/src/core/poly/circle/ops.rs).